 Consent is Sexy!"

-Brooke works as an Intimacy Director and Consultant professionally and in academia.
+Brooke works as an Intimacy Choreographer and Consultant professionally and in academia.
 She started this work before she had a vocabulary to define it.
 Recently, in light of the #metoo movement and Times Up, as more attention has been paid to this field in the press, she has realized that she wasn't alone.
 Other phenomenal folx have been working on this in parallel.
 Brooke loves this work and is evangelical about it.
 She has studied with Theatrical Intimacy Educators, Judi Okland of Intimacy Directors International, and is a big fan of Adam Noble's work on Extreme Stage Physicality.
 In early 2020, Brooke took Intimacy Directing work to Switzerland.
 Brooke not only choreographs show, they also teach workshops, train faculty, and mentor.

 With stellar intimacy direction by Brooke M. Haney...
 Danny and the Deep Blue Sea transforms from a problem play to an explosive exploration of unexpected grace.